-At The Law Offices of Jeffrey S. Glassman, we recognize victims of burn injury victims are often left not only with painful physical and psychological injuries, but also with staggering medical bills and financial difficulties due to lost wages.
+At Jeffrey Glassman Injury Lawyers, we recognize victims of burn injury victims are often left not only with painful physical and psychological injuries, but also with staggering medical bills and financial difficulties due to lost wages.

 Insurance companies actively work to minimize payouts to burn injury victims.
 That’s why it’s imperative to contact Massachusetts burn injury attorneys with experienced and proven results.

 - Electrical burns

 - Locked fire exits

 - Premises Liability Claims

 - Recreational fires (nightclub, hotel, restaurant, retail outlet)